 On the ground floor, in the old cellars of the mansion, are permanently exhibited paintings by two renowned painters in Greece and abroad, Pericles Byzantios and his son Constantine, who were closely associated with the Koundouriotis family.

 The top floor is presented as it was left by the last descendant of the family and donor, Pantelis Kountouriotis, with old furniture, utensils, mirrors, tableware, paintings, family portraits, personal items, and heirlooms of the Koundouriotis family.

 Explore the Historical Archive - Museum of Hydra

 Cosmopolitan Hydra has beautiful beaches.
 These are real treasures that you will not find anywhere else.
 Some beaches are easily accessible on foot or with the famous donkeys.
-In others, you can go by boat.
-Wild beauty, caves, with pebbles or sand, compose a fine art of nature, on a small island, next to Athens!
+In other, you can go by water taxis.
+Wild beauty, and caves, with pebbles or sand, compose a fine art of nature on a small island next to Athens!

 Aerial view of Hydra - credits: Aerial-Motion/Shutterstock.com

 Kamini beach is located about a 15-20 minutes walk from the city, following the scenic coastal road.
 Of course, you can also access it by boat or sea taxi.